 ARGYLE FOX COSTS LESS

 You’ve already done the hard part.
 You wrote a book.
 Now, you just need someone to take care of all the behind-the-scenes publishing stuff.
-Do it with Argyle Fox Publishing, and you’ll pay $1,200 for our base package.
+Do it with Argyle Fox Publishing, and you’ll pay $1,500 for our base package.
 This is all that many of our authors need.
-Go with Christian Faith Publishing, and you’ll pay nearly three times as much.
+Go with Christian Faith Publishing, and you’ll pay more than twice as much.